Our Heritage and the Award in the United States of America

 Elizabeth has led teams for over 20 years in agencies empowering youth and families.
 Prior to joining the Duke Of Edinburghâ€™s International Award she held executive management positions at a grassroots resource center covering DuPage County Illinois and steered the dynamic growth of a highly acclaimed youth agency in Chicago.
 She manages large volunteer staffs and strategically grows organizations through all development facets.
-Known for her catalyzing input, community friend-raising, ability to activate teams and, fundraising, she leads organizations to new levels of program quality.
+Known for her catalyzing input, community friend-raising, ability to activate teams, and fundraising, she leads organizations to new levels of program quality.
 Her teaching extends from the Dominican Republic to inner-city Detroit to Chicagoland.
 She earned her Masters of Public Health at the University of Michigan.
 She is a past co-founder of the Northwestern University, Alliance for Research in Chicagoland Communities.
 Elizabeth is also a past Drake University National Alumni Board member and Regional President, Arts DuPage Steering Committee founder, and IRB reviewer for Northwestern Medicine.
-She currently is an active volunteer to the Girl Scouts of Chicagoland and Northwest Indiana, Boy Scouts Three Fires Council, as well as active in several civic and social justice programs.
+She currently is an active volunteer to the Girl Scouts of Chicagoland and Northwest Indiana, Boy Scouts Pathway to Adventure Council, as well as active in several civic and social justice programs.
 She spends much of her free time with her family in outdoor recreation activities including camping, trail running and hiking trips, cross country skiing, and canoeing.

 Lisa Metzger-Mugg, PhD

 Vice President of Program and Operations